Chunxu Tian (田春旭)

 Welcome to My Academic Website!

-Chunxu Tian is an Associate Researcher (Equivalent to Associate Professor in Research Track) at the Academy for Engineering & Technology at Fudan University.
+Chunxu Tian is an Associate Research Fellow (Equivalent to Associate Professor in Research Track) in the College of Intelligent Robotics and Advanced Manufacturing, Fudan University.
 His research interests include advanced robotics, with a focus on Robotic Mechanisms, Parallel Robots, Humanoid Robots/Quadruped Robots, Dexterous Hands, Bionic UAV and Origami Robots.
 He has led multiple national projects and made significant contributions to the field.

 Tian's innovative research addresses critical challenges in robotics, particularly in overcoming the limitations of traditional parallel robots.
 His work resolves key conflicts and incompatibilities between various performance aspects, pushing the boundaries from conventional “weak coupling” designs to “strong coupling,” and from “fixed configuration” systems to more adaptive “variable configuration” models.
 These contributions are driving the development of more versatile and capable parallel robotic systems.